shaunak-batra/BasketTradingBO/README.md

 ## 14. Future work

-The finding says the gross edge at daily frequency is roughly the size of the spread being crossed, so useful next steps must change the economics rather than the parameters.
+The finding says that in stable spreads the gross edge at daily frequency is about one twentieth of the cost of trading it, so useful next steps must change the economics rather than the parameters.
 Each would be a new protocol, frozen before running, evaluated on data it has not seen.